ShevAVl/HappyLilAccident/README.md

 # "HappyLilAccident"
 A discord bot prototype for the *"Attic Dwellers"* server

-##dependencies:
+## dependencies:
-language - python 3.9
+language - python 3.11
 modules - in dependencies.txt
 to install the modules - pip install -r dependencies.txt